Learn-Together-Pro/ComputerScience/dbms/concepts.md

 In a **right-deep join** tree, the right child is always a base table.
 This structure is more conducive to hash joins, where each table is read only once and can be used for building or probing a hash table.

+### Classes of Schedules

+**Serial Schedule**

+A schedule is serial if the actions of the different transactions are not interleaved; they are executed one after another.

+**Serializable Schedule**

+A schedule where the outcome of executing transactions concurrently is the same as if the transactions had been executed serially.
+It doesn't require transactions to be executed in a strictly sequential manner but ensures that the final state of the database is as if they were.

+Uniot of all 4 sets: Serial, Conflict Serializable, View Equivalent, Final State Equivalent schedules.

+Size of sets: Serial < Conflict Serializable < View Equivalent < Final State Equivalent

+**Conflict Serializable Schedule** ~ **Conflict Equivalence**

+Two schedules are conflict equivalent if they have the same set of operations, and every pair of conflicting operations is executed in the same order in both schedules.

+Conflict-serializable schedules are serializable, but serializable schedules is not necessarily conflict-serializable.
+Even more restrictive than view equivalent schedule, but it's computationally cheap to come up and check schedule validity.
+Some valid view equivalent schedules are not conflict serializable schedule and perfectly good to use, but are droped by the algorithm because it's computation expansive to check their serializabness.

+**View Equivalent Schedules**

+Two schedules are view equivalent if they ensure that each read operation in the schedules reads the same value from the same write operation.
+It focuses on the consistency of the visible data in each transaction.

+More restrictive schedule thant final state equivalent schedules is the least restrictive one, but anomalies are not possible.
+Also it has slow concurrency control because making up perfect schedule of such time NP hard problem.

+**Final State Equivalent Schedules**

+Two schedules have final state equivalence if they result in the same final state of the database after all the transactions are complete.
+This includes the final value of all data items.

+The largest subset.
+Serial, conflict serializable and view equivalent schedules are final State Equivalent.
+Final state equivalent schedules is the least restrictive one, but anomalies are possible.

+### Conflicting Actions

+Two actions in a schedule conflict if they:
+- are from different transactions,
+- involve the same data item, and
+- one of the actions is a write.

+### Schedule Conflicts

+**Write Read Conflcit** (WR)

+There is a WR conflict between T1 and T2 if there is an item Y: T1 writes Y and afterwards, T2 reads Y. If T, has not committed this is a *dirty read*.

+**Read Write Conflict** (RW)

+There is a RW conflict between Ty and Tz if there is an item Y Ty reads Y and afterwards, Tz writes Y. This read becomes *unrepeatable*.

+**Write Write Conflict** (WW)

+There is a WW conflict between T, and Ta if there is an item Y: Ty writes Y and afterwards, Ta writes Y. This write becomes overwritten, in another words it might cause *lost update*.
+But if there is no action which depends on the first write it's called **xxx writes**.

 ### Read Anomalies ~ Lack of Isolation

 [Look](./cheatsheet.md#SQL-Isolation-Levels)